ngodavidhuy/WritersOffTheBlock/_PRESS-RELEASE.md

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
-  "After you've discovered your new flow of ideas with our app, go out and spread them!"
+  "After you've discovered your new flow of ideas with our app, go out and show them to the rest of the world!"